LGBTQ rights in Samoa: Faʻafafine and faʻafatama

 Faʻafafine are people who identify themselves as a third gender in Samoa, American Samoa and the Samoan diaspora.
 A recognised gender identity/gender role since at least the early 20th century in Samoan society, and some theorise an integral part of traditional Samoan culture, faʻafafine are assigned male at birth, and explicitly embody both gender traits, ranging from extravagantly feminine to conventionally masculine.
 The Ombudsman's first National State of Human Rights Report, released in August 2015, referred to faʻafafine as "the third gender that has always existed in Samoa" and noted "their hard work and dedication to the family in carrying out both roles and responsibilities for men and women".
 Likewise, faʻafatama are people who were assigned female at birth, but embody both gender traits.

-The Samoa Fa'afafine Association (S.F.A.) is an organisation designed to foster collaboration between the faʻafafine and the LGBT communities in Samoa, the Asia Pacific region and the world.
+The Samoa Fa'afafine Association (S.F.A.) is an organisation designed to foster collaboration between the faʻafafine and the LGBTQ communities in Samoa, the Asia Pacific region and the world.
 S.F.A describes itself as an organisation dedicated to balancing both Samoan values with Western influences and aims to promote a positive attitude toward the Samoan faʻafafine community.